 Best Network Inventory Tools

 My top choice for network inventory tools is SolarWinds Network Configuration Manager (NCM).
-NCM is a network configuration and mapping tool designed to help you stay on top of your network management and, more specifically, the inventory process.
+NCM is a network configuration management and mapping tool designed to help you stay on top of changes happening in your environment.

 One of the other great features of NCM is you can create network reports based on device information, so you can quickly view a network overview of your entire inventory.
 NCM can be set up to scan regularly, so your device list is updated as frequently as you like.
 For your contracts and end-of-life information, NCM regularly polls for device data on these points, and can notify you when a device or asset needs to be replaced, or if a contract needs to be renewed.